Ruhulkhann/Optimization-of-overloading-and-underloading-of-wagon-using-IoT/README.md

 I2C	                              Communication between master ESP32 and OLED display (SSD1306).
 Digital GPIO	                    Used for triggering buzzer and reading digital output from HX711 modules.
 HX711 Serial Protocol	            2-wire protocol to read data from load cells via HX711.

+CURRENTLY WORKING ON NODE-RED ( CONNECT MASTER ESP32 WITH THE MYSQL DATABASE )